vincent/node-jamendo/Readme.md

 # Contribute
 All comments, patchs and pull requests are welcome, but please ensure you ran ```grunt``` without warnings before creating a pull request.

-# Background
-Maintainer @vincent (me duh!) was a Jamendo developper for about 4 years and still have relationships with Jamendo staff.